statslabs/statslabs.github.io/docs/matrix/api.md

 ---
 layout: page
-title: API Documentation for Matrix
+title: Documentation for Matrix
 permalink: matrix
 ---

 * Contents
 {:toc}

+This documentation is based on Ch29 "A Matrix Design" of the book "The C++ Programming Language" excluding all the implementation details.

 ## 1. Basic Matrix Use